theta-hwtestrealm/Threecovery/README.md

 - "REMOTE HOST IDENTIFICATION HAS CHANGED!", run `rm -f ~/.ssh/known_hosts`
 - if you use this with a tool like "Legacy iOS Kit" the ramdisk will be unusable after and you must reboot manually.
 - "All"

+## Describing notable features
+- Opens NSKeyedArchivers (very roughly, prone to bugs, and in python)
+- Interacts with various other linked data formats (e.g, understanding Apple Core Data logic)
+- Various tools for different situations
+- Intuitive enough to use

 ## This project is meant to demonstrate numerous subjects, but it mostly focuses on unreset BFU devices
 ### Myself and others feel like dodging activation lock is like stepping through a minefield.
 This is a small documentation about the phenomenon.
 Also, lot of the quotes below are personal observations, but it must be noted, that Apple and Android devote mass effort keeping device owners anonymous unless they choose not to be (Medical ID, Lost Mode contact, Wallpaper, Etc).
 `^` means i am looking for a source or more info on a fact.